 Featuring an elegant decor and a warm hospitality, Miyako Hotel Okinawa welcomes guests for a memorable vacation.
 Shuri Castle, Nakagusuku Castle, Shikinaen Garden, Nakamurake Residence and Hedo...
 More

-Featuring a seamless fusion of stylish spaces and inviting ambience situated in an enviable beachfront location, Sun Marina Hotel Okinawa Island creates an ideal retreat for discerning travellers...
+Featuring a seamless fusion of stylish spaces and inviting ambience situated in an enviable beachfront location, Sunmarina Hotel Okinawa creates an ideal retreat for discerning travellers in...
 More

 Discerning travellers in a corporate trip or vacation in this side of Okinawa find suitable base at the deluxe accommodations and close-to-the-beach location of Hilton Okinawa Chatan Resort.
 After...
 More